 Barcelona remains a huge draw for tourists globally, which is to be expected from a city that boasts fabulous food, atypical architecture and an intense sense of identity.
 It’s even gone and got itself a beach.
-For somewhere that has so much going for it, one who asks “Is Barcelona expensive?” or “What will a Barcelona trip cost?” may prematurely jump to the wrong conclusions.
+For a place that has so much going for it, it’s also common to wonder how much a trip to this historic city will cost.

 While Barcelona can be expensive when compared to other Spanish cities, at an average cost of €85-215 per person per day you’ll likely still find it more affordable than many other Western European cities if travelling on a mid-range budget.